hohuuduc/blog/src/content/pages/en/personal-notes.md

 ### Short Reflections

-> Write down your thoughts—it's the fastest way to make them clear.
+> Write down your thoughtsï¿½it's the fastest way to make them clear.